 Contact a West Virginia Boating Accident Lawyer Today

 While most cases are settled out of court through negotiations with the insurance company and/or other responsible parties, if an acceptable settlement offer is not made, your personal injury attorney will take the case to court for a jury trial.
-At Tiano O’Dell, PLLC, our lawyers have earned the American Trial Lawyers Association Top 100 Trial Lawyers distinction.
+At Tiano O’Dell, PLLC, our West Virginia personal injury lawyers lawyers have earned the American Trial Lawyers Association Top 100 Trial Lawyers distinction.
 There are no fees unless we win your case.
-To schedule your complimentary case review, call our Charleston office at (304) 720-6700.
+To schedule your complimentary case review, call our Charleston office at (304) 720-6700 or contact us online.